Do consumers want to participate in research?

 It’s more recent, our collaboration with consumers in the whole process of research.
 In the past, we may have actually invited their input.
 But we’re now really trying to move toward where that’s an integral part of every phase, from conceptualizing right through to dissemination.
 As a true, genuine partnership around involving them actively and not just sort of when we feel it’s necessary.
 They are part of all the team meetings.
 And that’s been really helpful.’

-−Patsy Yates, Chair, Queensland University of Technology School of Nursing
+−Patsy Yates, Executive Dean, Faculty of Health, Queensland University of Technology School of Nursing

 What knowledge, skills and experience do consumers need to be involved in research?